-Carmen D. Caruso Law Firm is a national leader in asserting civil rights claims on behalf of minority franchisees who contend that they did not receive equal treatment by the franchisor or its agents.
+Carmen has developed a reputation as a national leader in asserting civil rights claims on behalf of minority franchisees who contend that they did not receive equal treatment from the franchisor or its agents.

 The federal civil rights law (42 U.S.C.
 Section 1981) prohibits racial discrimination in “the making, performance, modification, and termination of contracts” and in the “enjoyment of all benefits, privileges, terms, and conditions of the contractual relationship.”
-This statute plainly applies to franchise relationships and guarantees equal treatment for all persons of color as well as Muslim Americans, who have been recognized by the federal courts as deserving of protection under this law.
+This statute plainly applies to franchise relationships and guarantees equal treatment for all persons of color as well as Muslim Americans who have been recognized by the federal courts as being protected under this law.

-- Carmen Caruso obtained a significant settlement on the eve of jury trial in a Section 1981 case on behalf of an African American franchisee who was denied the opportunity to purchase a franchise in white suburbs of Chicago, where the franchisor had considered race in assigning different communities (by zip code) into segregated territories.
+- As settlement on the eve of jury trial in a Section 1981 case on behalf of an African American franchisee who was denied the opportunity to purchase a franchise in white suburbs of Chicago because the franchisor had considered race in assigning different communities (by zip code) into segregated territories.
 An earlier opinion denying the franchisor’s motion for summary judgment (Home Repair, Inc. vs. Paul W. Davis Systems, Inc., 2000 U.S. Dist.
 LEXIS 929 (N.D.
 Ill.
 2000), received attention and led Carmen to write an article for Franchise Times (Racial Discrimination in Franchising).

-- We recently brought a Section 1981 claim to trial in federal court on behalf of an African American franchisee who claimed he was a victim of racial steering, in being told not to open a franchised restaurant in a black neighborhood of Chicago and to instead open in a white suburb.
-We made new law that will make it easier for plaintiffs to recover lost profits when denied the opportunity to open new units in successful franchising systems and we earned substantial praise from the presiding federal judge but after a twelve day trial the jury returned a verdict for the defendant.
+- At trial involving Section 1981 claim in federal court on behalf of an African American franchisee who claimed he was a victim of racial steering when he was told not to open a franchised restaurant in a black neighborhood of Chicago, rather he should open in a white suburb.
+The ruling in this trial has made it easier for plaintiffs to recover lost profits when denied the opportunity to open units in successful franchising systems.
+Carmen earned substantial praise from the presiding federal judge, but the jury returned verdict for defendant.

-- We have asserted pending claims of discrimination on behalf of a Muslim American franchisee in a national restaurant chain contending that his units were subjected to discriminatory inspection standards as the franchisor sought to pave the way for white franchisees to take over his units.
+- Pending claims of discrimination on behalf of a Muslim American franchisee in a national restaurant chain contending that his units were subjected to discriminatory inspection standards as the franchisor sought to have white franchisees take over his units.

-- We have asserted pending claims of discrimination on behalf of an African American franchisee contending that the franchisor discriminated against him in denying approval for a new unit based on proximity to an existing unit.
+- Pending claims of discrimination on behalf of an African American franchisee contending that a franchisor discriminated against him in denying approval for a new unit based on proximity to an existing unit.